 This draft plan is a living document and represents a next step in an all-of-state-government approach to strengthening resilience across New Mexico.
-In the coming years, we will be working with Tribes, local governments, non-profit and private organizations, educational institutions, and the public to build connections and make informed choices about how to improve and strengthen this plan.
+In the coming years, we will be working with Tribes, local governments, diverse sectors, and the public to build connections and make informed choices about how to improve and strengthen this plan.
 We will be collaborating to implement the initial actions identified here and develop new initiatives.
-None of us can do it alone, but we can do it together.
+None of us can do it alone, but we can do it together